UK Edition. Click here for US version.

 - Keep this leaflet.
 You may need to read it again.

-- This medicine has been prescribed for you.
+- This medicine has been prescribed for you only.
 Do not pass it on to others.

-It may harm them, even if their symptoms are the same as
+It may harm them, even if their signs of illness are the same as yours.

 1. What Kapake 30mg/500mg Capsules are and what they are used for